brainpy/BrainPy/README.md

-**Note**: *BrainPy is a project under development.
-More features are coming soon.
-Contributions are welcome.*

-## Why to use BrainPy
+# Why to use BrainPy

 ``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation.
-Three core functions are provided in `BrainPy`:
+Three core functions are provided in BrainPy:

-- *General numerical solvers* for ODEs and SDEs (future will support DDEs and FDEs).
+- *General numerical solvers* for ODEs and SDEs (support for DDEs and FDEs will come soon).
-- *Neurodynamics simulation tools* for brain objects, such like neurons, synapses and networks (future will support soma and dendrites).
+- *Neurodynamics simulation tools* for brain objects, such like neurons, synapses and networks (support for soma and dendrites will come soon).
-- *Neurodynamics analysis tools* for differential equations, including phase plane analysis and bifurcation analysis (future will support continuation analysis and sensitive analysis).
+- *Neurodynamics analysis tools* for differential equations, including phase plane analysis and bifurcation analysis (support for continuation analysis and sensitive analysis will come soon).

-Moreover, `BrainPy` can effectively satisfy your basic requirements: 1. *Easy to learn and use*, because it is only based on Python language and has little dependency requirements; 2. *Highly flexible and transparent*, because it endows the users with the fully data/logic flow control; 3. *Simulation can be guided with the analysis*, because the same code in BrainPy can not only be used for simulation, but also for dynamics analysis; 4. *Efficient running speed*, because BrainPy is compatitable with the latest JIT compilers (or any other computing backend you prefer).
+Moreover, `BrainPy` is designed to effectively satisfy your basic requirements:

+- *Easy to learn and use*, because BrainPy is only based on Python language and has little dependency requirements;
+- *Highly flexible and transparent*, because BrainPy endows the users with the fully data/logic flow control;
+- *Simulation can be guided with the analysis*, because the same code in BrainPy can not only be used for simulation, but also for dynamics analysis;
+- *Efficient running speed*, because BrainPy is compatible with the latest JIT compilers or any other accelerating computing framework you prefer (the speed comparison based on Numba JIT is provided in the following figure).

 ![Speed Comparison](docs/images/speed.png)

+`BrainPy` is a backend-independent neural simulator.
+Users can define models with any backend they prefer.
+Currently, BrainPy supports the array/tensor-oriented backends such like [NumPy](https://numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/), it also supports the JIT compilers such like [Numba](https://numba.pydata.org/).
+Extending BrainPy to support other backend framework you prefer is very easy.
+The details please see documents coming soon.

-## Installation
+# Installation

 Install ``BrainPy`` by using ``pip``: